MohanGsk/ApplicationInsights-Home/Samples/IISConfigurator/DetailedInstructions.md

 ## Run PowerShell as Administrator with Elevated Execution Policies

-Throughout this guide we will refer to running **PowerShell as Administrator**.
+**PowerShell as Administrator**:
-PowerShell will need Administrator level permissions to make changes to your computer.
+- Description: PowerShell will need Administrator level permissions to make changes to your computer.

-Throughout this guide we will also refer to **Elevated Execution Policies**.
+**Elevated Execution Policies**
-By default, running PowerShell scripts will be disabled.
+- Description: By default, running PowerShell scripts will be disabled.
 We recommend allowing RemoteSigned scripts for the Current Scope only.

-For more information review: [Set-ExecutionPolicy]( https://docs.microsoft.com/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-6 )
+- Reference: [Set-ExecutionPolicy](
+https://docs.microsoft.com/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-6
+)
 - Cmd: `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process -Force`

 **Example Errors:**